TomasHubelbauer/svg-3d/readme.md

 so I could use that as a marker for the end of an animation when doing animation in the SVG or using CSS in SVG.

-### Add ellipses among the supported shapes and see if their perspective representation can be approximated
+### Support ellipses and see if their perspective representation can be approximated

 I will have to research this, but I believe an ellipse in 3D might still be representable using an ellipse in 2D even accounting for its orientation and